CharlesRea/clud/docs/01_DesignSpec.md

 # Clud Design Specification

 Clud is a tool to provide pain-free deployment and infrastructure management for small projects.
-It's intended to be used within Ghyston to allow devs to easily host their side proejcts, but could be run in any company / on the cloud.
+It's intended to be used within Ghyston to allow devs to easily host their side projects, but could be run in any company / on the cloud.

 It was also the result of several drunken conversations at the NDC London 2020 conference.
 This document